bloominstituteoftechnology/Graphs/projects/ancestor/README.md

   10
 ```

-Clarifications
+Clarifications:
-The input will not be empty.
+* The input will not be empty.
-There are no cycles in the input.
+* There are no cycles in the input.
-There are no "repeated" ancestors – if two individuals are connected, it is by exactly one path.
+* There are no "repeated" ancestors – if two individuals are connected, it is by exactly one path.
-IDs will always be positive integers.
+* IDs will always be positive integers.
-A parent may have any number of children.
+* A parent may have any number of children.